British Black Lives Matter activist Sasha Johnson critically injured after London shooting

 In 2019, 33 people were killed as a result of gun crime according to Britain’s Office for National Statistics.

-In the year ending March 2020, there were an estimated around 46,000 recorded offenses involving a knife or sharp instrument in England and Wales, which Parliament has called “a persistent and worrying concern.”
+In the year ending March 2020, there were an estimated 46,000 recorded offenses involving a knife or sharp instrument in England and Wales, which Parliament has called “a persistent and worrying concern.”

 Read more: